JanHerca/urantiapedia/output/wikijs/en/article/Patrick_Yesh/Avoidance_of_Selfishness_Living_Presence_of_God.md

 ## Summary: Methods Of Overcoming Selfishness

 1. Become increasingly busy about the work of unselfish service to your brothers and sisters within and without the spiritual brotherhood, 50 you won't have too much time to think about yourself.
 2. Daily practice bearing the fruits of the spirit.
-Jesus said, “...the fruits of the spirit are the essence of the highest type of enjoyable and ennobling self-control, even the heights of terrestrial mortal attainment-true self-mastery.”
-(1610)
+Jesus said, “...the fruits of the spirit are the essence of the highest type of enjoyable and ennobling self-control, even the heights of terrestrial mortal attainment-true self-mastery.” ([UB 143:2.8](/en/The_Urantia_Book/143#p2_8))
 3. Learn how to problem solve by Rodan's and Christ's methods.
-Study the teachings; become a knower.
-1772-74) Walk as if in the presence of God, solving your problems with an eye single to the glory of God.
+Study the teachings; become a knower. ([LU 160:0.1](/es/The_Urantia_Book/160#p0_1)) Walk as if in the presence of God, solving your problems with an eye single to the glory of God.
 Take time daily to frequently bond with him through joyful worship and communion to gain strength for your struggles at self-discipline and problem-solving: and subject and yield your creature will drily to his will, thus consecrating and perfecting your human will.
 4. When you worship and bond with God, do it at the feeling level to make quality changes in your personality.
 Become a feeling child of God-feel his love-feel your loove for him ever increasing.
 5. Get into an intimate relationship with someone fast, get a partner, get married, be around lots of children, join a service club, become a doer of love.
 Do not be alone in your thinking or your living.
 Intimate association with your fellows and family and community helps you to avoid selfish pursuits.
-Solitary life is fatal to happiness; even families and nations will enjoy life more if they share it with others.
-(1776)
+Solitary life is fatal to happiness; even families and nations will enjoy life more if they share it with others. ([UB 160:2.8](/en/The_Urantia_Book/160#p2_8))
 6. And Jesus said, “Your secret of the mastery of self is bound up with your faith in the indwelling spirit, which ever works by love.
 Even this saving faith you have not of yourselves; it also is the gift of God.
-And if you are the children of this living faith, you are no longer the bond slaves of self but rather the triumphant masters of yourselves, the liberated sons [and daughters] of God.”
-(1610)
+And if you are the children of this living faith, you are no longer the bond slaves of self but rather the triumphant masters of yourselves, the liberated sons [and daughters] of God.” ([UB 143:2.7](/en/The_Urantia_Book/143#p2_7))

 <figure class="table chapter-navigator">
   <table>